thisiseth/Anycubic-Kobra/README.md

 here i try to rebase anycubic kobra fw from marlin 2.0 to 2.1+ using the same dirty hacks as the anycubic team because i don't understand what i'm doing

+current state of affairs: it builds, it works to some extent